maxim-pre/date-abase-frontend/README.md

 Here I am using a useEffect hook to instantiate the upload widget and to define the callback function when a photo is uploaded.

-To render the images from cloudinary I created the following component.
+To render the images from Cloudinary I created the following component.

 ```javaScript
 const UserPhoto = ({ imageUrl }) => {